nuve-commerce/sap_eas_logo/README.md

 ## Requirements
 In order to use this repo you need to have abapGit installed in the system you want to add the logo to.
+You will need a logo that is appropriately sized, 500px x 500px worked well for us.
+If you want to transport the logo, you will need to create a transport in the SAP system

 ## Setup
-1. Fork this repo
+1. For repo
-2. Replace logo in the forked repo
+2. Replace logo in /src/ztxc_logo.w3mi.data.png
-3. Clone the forked in your SAP system to update the logo
+3. Clone this repo in your SAP system using abapGit
+4. Optional: delete the forked repo

 ## Status
 Project is: _finished_